mamirpanah/sretest/caas/database/README.md

-k0s-ansible
+Postgres Cluster
 ===========

-Simple Ansible setup to deploy a k0s Kubernetes cluster with flannel networking.
+Simple Ansible setup to deploy a Postgres cluster on kubernetes.

 Prerequisites
 -------------